Common Castor Bean: Planting, Sowing, Cultivation

 - Its green or purple palmate foliage will be the focal point for summer borders and container plantings

-- In late summer it produces small round fruits, thorny, scarlet or green, highly toxic but infinitely decorative
+- In late summer it produces small, round, thorny fruits in scarlet or green – highly toxic yet infinitely decorative

 - It can reach 2m in height within weeks, making it a reliable choice for the back of seasonal borders

-- Easy to grow, it thrives quickly in full sun in well-drained, rich soil
+- Easy to grow, it thrives quickly in full sun with well-drained, rich soil

 Our expert's word

-With the Common Castor Bean, Ricinus communis, one can only admire the enormous, palmately lobed leaves steeped in exoticism!
-They catch every eye with their beautifully lobed shapes showcasing fifty shades of purple, red, and green.
-Not to mention the castor bean fruit: small, bristly scarlet or pink capsules, infinitely ornamental in late summer.
-But infinitely toxic too!
+With the Common Castor Bean, Ricinus communis, one can only admire the immense, palmately lobed leaves, deeply imbued with exoticism!
+They catch every eye with their beautifully lobed shapes, showcasing fifty shades of purple, red, and green.
+Not to mention the castor bean’s fruit: small, bristly capsules in scarlet or pink, infinitely ornamental by late summer.
+But infinitely toxic as well!
 These fruits contain the castor bean: a true poison, due to the ricin, a deadly toxin within.
-However, through cold pressing, these seeds yield castor oil, a non-toxic oil with multiple virtues and benefits.
+However, through cold pressing, these seeds yield castor oil, also known as castor bean oil—a non-toxic oil with multiple virtues and benefits.

-The castor bean is a herbaceous perennial from tropical and subtropical climates, very tender, typically grown in our gardens as an annual, in the ground or in pots.
-The common castor bean comes in numerous varieties, each more desirable than the last, with superbly coloured foliage ranging from green to deep red.
+The castor bean is a herbaceous perennial plant from tropical and subtropical climates, very tender, typically grown in our gardens as an annual, either in the ground or in pots.
+The common castor bean comes in numerous varieties, each more desirable than the last, with superbly coloured foliage ranging from deep red to lighter hues.

-Though it forms a true tree in its native lands, in our climate it remains modest in size.
+While it forms a true tree in its native lands, in our climates it remains modest in size.
 With very rapid growth, it can still reach nearly 2 metres in height in just one season when planted in the ground, as seen with the variety ‘Honolulu’.

-This giant makes for a striking focal point in an exotic setting, at the back of a border or on a terrace.
-By reading our article, you’ll discover how to grow it successfully, learn which part of the plant is toxic, and explore the benefits of castor beans.
+This giant makes for a striking focal point in an exotic setting, at the back of a border, or on a terrace.
+By reading our article, you’ll discover how to cultivate it successfully, learn which part of the castor bean is toxic, and explore the benefits of castor beans.

-The extravagant, wildly exotic beauty of the castor bean
+The extravagant and wildly exotic beauty of the castor bean

 Description and botany